Transplant Surgery

 Past Seminars

-Transplant Webinar series - DCD Liver transplantation - OrganOx experience and HOPE for the future
+Transplant Webinar, Program 3 - DCD Liver transplantation - OrganOx experience and HOPE for the future

 Transplant Webinar, Program 2 Kidney transplant with multiple renal arteries, options, and outcomes